Rate-Distance Trade-offs for List-Decodable Insertion-Deletion Codes: Outer Bound s

 \subsection{Stronger Bounds Using Generalizations of Bounds from \cite{haeupler2018synchronization4}}

 While \Cref{thm:convex-hull-outer bound} gives a bound for all $(\gamma,\delta)$, it is easy to see that it can be quite far from guarantees given by other state-of-the-art outer bounds.
 This is especially apparent for the deletion-only and insertion-only cases where \Cref{thm:convex-hull-outer bound} implies fairly trivial rate bounds of $1 - \frac{\delta}{1-1/q}$ and $1 - \frac{\gamma}{q-1}$, respectively.
-In particular, for the insertion-only case the following outer bound of \cite{haeupler2018synchronization4} gives much tighter bounds than $1 - \frac{\gamma}{q-1}$:
+In particular, for the insertion-only case the following outer bound of \cite{haeupler2018synchronization4} gives much tighter bounds than $1 - \frac{\gamma}{q-1}$:} \ITWonly{We start by reminding the following outer bound for the insertion-only case from \cite{haeupler2018synchronization4}.}

 \begin{theorem}[From \cite{haeupler2018synchronization4}] For any alphabet size $q$ and error rate $\gamma < q-1$, any family of $q$-ary codes $\mathcal{C}$ which is list-decodable from a $\gamma$ fraction of insertions has a rate of no more than $1- \log_q(\gamma+1)-\gamma\left(\log_q\frac{\gamma+1}{\gamma} - \log_q \frac{q}{q-1}\right)$. \end{theorem}